 9. Live in a Modest Home

 Housing is a big expense, regardless of whether you rent or own.
-One of the biggest financial mistakes you can make is to buy a home that costs more than you can afford.
+One of the biggest financial mistakes you can make is buying a home that costs more than you can afford.

-Of course, what qualifies a home as “modest” will be impacted by things like your income and net worth.
-Make sure that you can comfortably afford your housing costs with plenty of breathing room.
+Of course, your income and net worth will be impacted by what qualifies a home as “modest.”
+Make sure you can comfortably afford your housing costs with plenty of breathing room.

 Another important factor is where you live.
-The amount you’ll have to pay for a house (or rent) will be impacted not only by what city and state you live in, but even the exact neighborhood that you choose.
+The amount you’ll have to pay for a house (or rent) will be impacted not only by what city and state you live in but even by the exact neighborhood you choose.

 10. Buy an Affordable Car

 Cars are an expense that breaks many budgets.
-If you look at a car as a status symbol, you’re almost certain to pay more than you need to.
+If you look at a car as a status symbol, you’re almost sure to pay more than you need to.